hncouto/The-lepidopteran-hitchhikers-guide-to-the-globe/README.md

 # The Lepidopteran hitchhiker's guide to the globe
 "The lepidopteran hitchhiker’s guide to the globe: the spread and dispersal of non-native Lepidoptera" code repository.

 Original source:

+The data needed for this project can be obtained from the original source Supplementary Materials section.

 # Invasion Drivers and Distribution Analysis of Lepidoptera